liam-murphy14/NumberTheory/README.md

 # Number Theory
 I got very interested in the RSA algorithm and how that worked, and so I decided to test out some stuff in OCaml.
 The script produces an extremely large prime number.
+I would like to flesh it out more in the future.